Katy Santa Maria

 As part of my systemic lens, I like to build an understanding of the contexts and experiences that make up your unique story—whether that be intersecting identities, histories with trauma, or communities you’re a part of or want to be involved in.
 Using evidence-based modalities, I then work with you to set goals for treatment that feel attainable and may even bring about some hope.
 I believe that both acknowledging pain as well as accessing joy is integral to a helpful therapy experience, so I aim to support you in finding or rediscovering what makes life feel worth living through nonjudgment, curiosity, and collaboration (and a bit of humor along the way doesn’t hurt, either!).

-I work with people of all ages, backgrounds, and identities, and have extensive experience treating adolescents, adults, college students, parents and caregivers, individuals with multiple/complex traumas, and those newer to therapy, including those considering therapy at a loved one’s request!
-All are welcome, and I especially enjoy working with queer, trans, and BIPOC folks and tackling topics like grief, loneliness, anxiety, depression, trauma, life transitions/stress, substance use, families affected by substance abuse, relationship health, parenthood, parenting LGBTQIA+ youth, postpartum, ADHD and autism.
+I work with people of all ages, backgrounds, and identities, and have extensive experience treating adolescents, adults, college students, parents and caregivers, individuals with multiple/complex traumas, and those newer to therapy, including those considering therapy at a loved one’s request.
+All are welcome, and I especially enjoy working with queer, trans, neurodivergent and BIPOC folks and addressing topics like anticipatory grief, loneliness, anxiety, depression, life transitions/stress, trauma, parenthood, postpartum, parenting LGBTQIA+ youth, caretaking for loved ones, and family members affected by substance abuse or narcissism.

-I draw from person-centered, anti-racist, and trauma-informed therapeutic frameworks and am trained in EMDR, DBT, mindfulness, and ACT (a form of CBT that integrates acceptance with creating actions that move toward your values).
+I draw from person-centered, anti-racist, and trauma-informed therapeutic frameworks.
+I am also certified in EMDR and tend to integrate emotion regulation and mindfulness-based modalities, including DBT and ACT (a form of CBT that integrates acceptance with creating actions that move toward your values).
+Of note, I also adore animals and have two cats.

 Starting therapy is a cause worth celebrating, and I can’t wait to work with you.

-I use she/her pronouns and accept Aetna, Cigna, Highmark, United/Optum, Quest, & IBX insurances.
+I use she/her pronouns and accept Aetna, Cigna, Highmark, United/Optum, Quest, Highmark, & IBX insurances.

 I am available for in-person sessions at the Society Hill location, as well as teletherapy.